rfhb/ctrdata/cran-comments.md

     Status: 400
     Message: Bad Request"

-The file R/ctrdata-register.R includes several hyperlinks to URLs that have query strings and / or an anchor, such as https://serverFqdn?&queryStrings#anchorName.
+The file R/ctrdata-register.R includes hyperlinks to URLs with query strings and an anchor, such as https://serverFqdn?&queryStrings#anchorName.
 Such URLs are ok in a '\href{}{}' but not when this is within a '\tabular{}' environment, where & and # remain reserved.
 In R/ctrdata-registers.R, & and # are escaped for rendering using LaTeX, but unchanged for other formats (using an '\ifelse{}{}{}' construct).

 The hyperlinks are correct in the PDF version of the package manual and in the HTML help.
 No other solution was found to handle this situation (URL shorteners are undesirable).

 ----------
-Many thanks!
+Thank you!
 Ralf Herold